Was this page helpful?

 Configure access per space and environment (Marketplace app)

-Contentful adds a per‑environment permission layer via the Contentful MCP app in the Marketplace.
-This lets admins decide exactly which tools are available in each environment, independent of the client being used.
+The remote MCP server enforces a per‑environment permission layer through the Contentful MCP app.
+This lets admins decide exactly which tool categories are available in each environment, independent of the client being used.
+The app doesn't replace a user’s underlying Contentful permissions — it sits on top of them as an additional allow‑list.

 Space/environment‑level configuration